 When done correctly, social media marketing absolutely delivers an ROI.
 But it’s usually not one you can measure on a piece of paper.

 Because of this, many businesses are hesitant to involve themselves with social media.
 They don’t see the value because they can’t determine a hard figure of its worthwhileness.

 While there is no direct ROI when it comes to creating a dialogue with prospects and customers, you should notice an impact in other areas of your business.

 Social media can play a significant role in:

 - Remaining in the minds of consumers

 Marketing professionals explain that people need to hear your message at least seven times before they’ll be ready to buy from you (called the “Rule of Seven”).
 Through social media, you can reach potential customers seven times in a single day!
-You do this by posting blogs, images, or other content, reading comments, commenting on their comments, and interacting with customers and prospects on a daily basis.
+You do this by posting blogs, images, videos or other content, reading comments, commenting on their comments, and interacting with customers and prospects on a daily basis.